-- a. favorite color - b. favorite musical artist/band - c. what time they go to bed - d. their favorite subject at school - e. what they'll have for dinner at the weekend - 2.
-Divide the group into breakout groups and remind everyone not to speak for the first 2 minutes - 3.
+- 2. Send pairs into breakout rooms and remind everyone not to speak for the first 2 minutes - 3.
 After 2 minutes, give a signal that participants have 2 minutes to share. - 4.
-Regroup and ask for volunteers to share (10 mins). - 5.
+Regroup and ask for volunteers to share (10 minutes). - 5.
 How was it?
 Were you right about some things?
-Did you get anything very wrong?! - 6.
+Did you get anything very wrong? - 6.
 For those who guessed right, how did you do it? - 7.
-Would you feel comfortable with people guessing about more

-- important things: about your relationship?
+Would you feel comfortable with people guessing about more important things?
+About your relationship?
 About your sex life?
 About your future?
 About your health or medication?
 (Hopefully not!) - 8.
 Share the following: Guessing is something we do consciously: we know that we're guessing and we might guess wrongly.
-Making an assumption is guessing without knowing you're guessing-or thinking that you already know something that you don't actually know. - 9.
-Introduce the following (5-10 mins):
+Making an assumption is guessing without knowing you're guessing.
+It's thinking that you already know something that you don't actually know. - 9.
+Introduce the following (5-10 minutes):

-Assumptions may start from something we think we know about someone (their age / appearance / job / impairment) and then we draw a conclusion.
-This can often be wrong and can be to the disadvantage of the other person.
+Assumptions may start from something we think we know about someone (their age/appearance/job/impairment), and then we draw a conclusion.
+This conclusion can often be wrong and can be to the disadvantage of the other person.
 Even if sometimes we guess correctly, the potential harm of making assumptions, when it comes to disability, should be avoided.